huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

 ssh demolab-entry
 ```

 You should now be prompted your passphrase.
 After typing your passphrase you should be logged into your entry-machine.
-Exit your entry machine and return to your local machine by typing **`exit`**.
+Exit your entry machine and return to your local computer by typing **`exit`**.

 ### 3.5.2 Establish a password-less login